stable-packages/store/README.md

 Lock the store, making it read only.

-Then the store is locked, the following happens:
+When the store is locked, the following happens:

 - the value is frozen, making each property read only.
 - if the property is an array, it is also frozen,